 Whether you are a professional in the print and marketing industry or an amateur photographer, your project has to look its best.
 The first step is to have a good monitor with accurate colors.
 There is nothing worse than printing your project only to find the colors are off because your monitor couldn't display them properly.

-We've tested 60 monitors so far, and below are our picks for the best monitors for photo editing, graphic design, or media creation available for purchase in 2019.
+We've tested 64 monitors so far, and below are our picks for the best monitors for photo editing, graphic design, or media creation available for purchase in 2019.
+See also our recommendations for the best 4k monitors, the best ultrawide monitors, and the best monitors overall.

 The LG 27UK650 is the best monitor for video editing, photo editing, and graphic design that we have tested so far.
 The 27" screen and 4k resolution allow you to see more of your project at once.
 It also has wide viewing angles, great for sharing your work with multiple people.